 In 1988, the two universities firstly established cooperative relationship in education disciplines, and in 2005 and 2012 respectively established cooperation in history and foreign languages.
-ECNU established a university-level cooperative relationship with Kyushu University in 2013.
-Since then, nearly 20 students have joined the exchange programs.
-In January 2019, the President Qian Xuhong took a delegation to visit Kyushu University and facilitated the signing of a formal inter-school cooperation agreement.
+Nearly 20 students have joined the program since a university level student-exchange program was signed in 2013.
+In January 2019, ECNU’s President Qian Xuhong led a delegation to visit Kyushu University and facilitated the signing of a formal university-level partnership agreement.